- Competency checks are carried out to ensure that the operator is capable of operating the vehicle without direct supervision.

 Can they describe the purpose and correct use of controls?

-Can they state why passengers are NOT to be carried?
-(Passenger seat for trainer only)
+Can they state why passengers are NOT to be carried? (quad bike only)

 Do they know how to do a pre-operational check?

 Did the operator check the operation and adjustment of brakes?

 Wears an approved helmet